ConnorForan/PauseScreenCompletionMarksAPI/README.md

 If you do it this way, the API will set the sprite to the provided Animation and Frame before rendering it.

 An example sprite and anm2 are viewable at "resources\gfx\ui\pause screen completion marks\sample_marks.anm2".

+## Known Issues

+1. If you open the console while the game is paused, the completion notes from this API will run away. *(This is intentional, as there is no easy way for me to accurately detect when you leave the console.)*
+2. If the game pauses because the game window left focus, the API's completion notes will not appear. *(This is because I rely on detecting when the player manually pauses the game.)*

+Both of these issues seem pretty minor to me.

+## Credits & Thanks

+JSG's ["Completion Marks for ALL Modded Characters"](https://steamcommunity.com/sharedfiles/filedetails/?id=2503022727) served as a reference for rendering the post-it note in general.

+Credit to Im_tem for the shader method of actually rendering stuff onto the pause menu.

+Thanks to DeadInfinity for allowing me to use the font from [Dead Sea Scrolls](https://github.com/Meowlala/DeadSeaScrollsMenu).